Onboarding Procedures

 IMMIGRATION CHECK-IN

-J-1 Visa holders are required to bring their DS-2019, copy of their I-94 record (which can be found here upon entry into the U.S.) and passport to the IHRS Offices.
-If you have a social security/ITIN number, please bring that information as well.
-Typically scholars and employees will complete their IHRS Check-In after they complete their HR paperwork.
-Please note: J-1 scholars must check-in with the IHRS office within 30 days of the start date listed on their DS-2019 and before any work is performed at Case Western Reserve University.
-Failure to do so will cause your SEVIS record to lapse within the Department of State SEVIS system and will result in loss of lawful status.
+J-1 Visa holders are required to complete their VISA Check-In after they complete their HR paperwork.
+Please note: J-1 scholars must check-in with the VISA Office within 30 days of the start date listed on their DS-2019 and before any work is performed at Case Western Reserve University.
+Failure to do so will result in termination of your SEVIS record and your J-1 status.

 Check-In MUST be completed prior to any work being performed at Case Western Reserve University.